core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can request a collection of the topics present in the broker by making a GET request to the collection URI.

-On success, the server returns a 2.05 (Content) response with a representation of the list of all topic-configuration resources (see Section {{topic-resource-representation}}) in the collection.
+On success, the server returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see  {{topic-resource-representation}}).

-Depending on the permission set each client MAY receive a different list of topics that they are authorized to read.
+Depending on its granted permissions, a client MAY retrieve a different list of links, corresponding to the topics that the client is authorized to access.

-If there are existing topic-data resources under the collection resource, those will also be present in the response.

 Example: